BentleyJOakes/BentleyJOakes.github.io/lab.markdown

 * Strong self-motivation skills and the ability to 'push' projects
 * Attendance to and engaging presentations at conferences
 * Completion of degree requirements with high course marks
+  * Note that we conduct our research and discussions in English.
+At Polytechnique, some graduate courses may have to be taken in French

 ## Contacting Me